End of Vienna talks means US, Iran political approvals now needed to revive nuclear deal

 If it returns, the JCPOA—designed to curb Iran’s nuclear development programme to guarantee it is kept entirely civilian in return for the lifting of economic sanctions on Iran—would come back at a time that the Iranians are thought to have reached the point where they could stockpile enough highly enriched uranium to make at least one crude nuclear device.
 Preventing a nuclear arms race in the Middle East is clearly a priority for Biden, but the final provisions in the deal that must be accepted by the US and Iran to seal the return of the JCPOA are troublesome given the political constituencies that must be persuaded of the merits of a restored agreement.

 One final issue is to what extent the US will guarantee that sanctions are lifted not just in name but in effect, by providing credit guarantees.
-Tehran is wary that Biden’s successor could rip up the JCPOA, just as Trump did—it wants to see binding pledges that business contracts signed before the next US presidential elections in November 2024 will be honoured by the next US administration, even should it pull out of the deal.
-Another outstanding issue is Iran’s demand that the Islamic Revolutionary Guard Corps (IRGC) be removed from the US’s list of foreign terrorist organisations (FTOs), but there are signs Iran may have relented on that point.
+Tehran is wary that Biden’s successor could unilaterally rip up the multilateral JCPOA, just as his predecessor Donald Trump did in May 2018—it wants to see binding pledges that business contracts signed before the next US presidential elections in November 2024 will be honoured by the next US administration, even should it pull out of the deal.
+Another outstanding issue is Iran’s demand that the Islamic Revolutionary Guard Corps (IRGC) be removed from the US’s list of foreign terrorist organisations (FTOs), but there are signs Iran may have relented on this point.

 A third issue is Iran’s insistence that the International Atomic Energy Agency (IAEA), the UN’s nuclear watchdog, end an investigation into the origins of nuclear particles found at three Iranian sites.
 Iran remains deeply opposed to the investigation, saying it is based on intelligence provided by Israel.

-Apart from Iran, the other remaining signatories to the 2015 nuclear deal are France, Germany, the UK, Russia and China, but all eyes will be on Tehran and Washington, which under then president Donald Trump in May 2018 unilaterally pulled out of the multilateral agreement.
+Apart from Iran, the other remaining signatories to the 2015 nuclear deal are France, Germany, the UK, Russia and China, but all eyes will be on Tehran and Washington, which under Trump four years ago defied international diplomatic convention by walking out of the JCPOA.

 An Iranian Foreign Ministry official was quoted by official news agency IRNA as saying that Tehran had given its preliminary response to the EU's text.
-It was "not at a stage to talk about finalising the deal," he said, as for “more comprehensive discussions were needed in Tehran”.
+It was "not at a stage to talk about finalising the deal," he said, as “more comprehensive discussions were needed in Tehran”.

 Russian lead negotiator at the talks Mikhail Ulyanov on August 7 said of the latest efforts to bring back the JCPOA that "we stand five minutes or five seconds from the finish line."